There are several ways to install deb files in Ubuntu. Here I’ll show you the two easiest ways, closely following best practices.

 When you use

-apt to install a package, under the hood it uses
+apt to install a package, under the hood, it uses

 dpkg.
-When you install a package using
+So when installing a package using

 apt, it first creates a list of all the dependencies and downloads it from the repository.

-You’ll need to direct
+You’ll need to direct the

 sudo apt install ./Downloads/steam_latest.deb